 December 11, Day 10: Birding Bariloche's Southern Beech Forests.
 We have a busy and exciting day of exploration planned for today.
-We will visit a ski center surrounded by ancient lenga beeches (Nothofagus pumillo) where we can find three species of woodpecker, the Striped and Magellanic woodpeckers and Chilean Flicker.
-Other iconic species here are the Chucao and Ocher-flanked tapaculos, the incredible Des Murs's Wiretail, White-throated Treerunner, and Patagonian Forest Earthcreeper.
-Around midday, as thermals begin to rise, we have a chance at such interesting birds of prey as the uncommon and range-restricted White-throated Hawk.
-After a delicious lunch, we will return to our hotel for a rest, then go out later in the afternoon to further explore the area around the hotel.
+We will visit a ski center surrounded by ancient lenga beeches (Nothofagus pumillo) where we can find three species of woodpecker, the Striped and the majestic Magellanic woodpeckers and Chilean Flicker.
+Other iconic species here are the delightful Chucao and often skulky Ocher-flanked tapaculos, the incredible Des Murs's Wiretail (what a wild tail), range restricted Patagonian Forest Earthcreeper striking White-throated Treerunner.